 Annex F - ccTLD Appeals Mechanism Background and Supporting Findings [DT B]

 While the CWG’s December 1, 2014 draft proposal contained an appeal mechanism that would apply to ccTLD delegation and redelegations, some question arose as to the level of support within the ccTLD community on aspects of this proposal (see Appendix A).
 Design Team B was formed to assess whether there might be sufficient consensus within the ccTLD community on such an appeal mechanism.
 DT-B decided to undertake a survey of the ccTLD community to assess this (see the survey attached as Appendix A).
 After informing the ccTLD community about the upcoming survey, it was sent to the ‘ccTLD World List’, the most comprehensive list of the managers of the 248 ccTLDs on March 23, 2015 with responses accepted to April 3, 2015.
 Overall, responses on behalf of just 28 managers were received (see Appendix B).
-Such a low level of response was judged to be an insufficient a basis to provide a mandate for the inclusion of an appeal mechanism in the CWG’s proposal.
+Such a low level of response was judged to be an insufficient basis to provide a mandate for the inclusion of an appeal mechanism in the CWG’s proposal.
 While acknowledging the limitations of drawing any conclusions from a survey with such a low response rate, it is nevertheless worthwhile pointing out that these limited responses tended to reinforce the overall recommendation.
 While 93% of respondents (Q.1) believe there is a need for an appeal mechanism, only 58% (Q.2) believe that it should be developed and introduced now as part of the IANA oversight transition and 73% (Q.3) agreed that it should be developed and introduced after the IANA transition has taken place.
 Questions designed to probe the level of consensus on the parameters of such an appeal mechanism (see Q.5 – Q.9) elicited no consensus suggesting that it would take considerable time for the ccTLD community to come to a consensus view on the details of an appeal mechanism.
-Some 71% of respondents (Q.3) indicated that they would not wish to see the design of such a mechanism delay the finalization of the IANA stewardship transition.
+Some 71% of respondents (Q.3) indicated that they would not wish to see the design of such a mechanism delay the finalization of the IANA Stewardship Transition.

 Survey of ccTLD Managers on Need for Appeal Mechanism for ccTLD Delegations and Redelegations